gabbro246/archivetools/readme.md

 # ArchiveTools

 ArchiveTools is a suite of user-friendly Python-based tools designed to simplify file management and organization tasks.
-Whether you need to convert folders to ZIP archives, extract ZIP files back into folders, organize media files by date, clean up duplicate files, flatten folder structures, or set files to the oldest available date, ArchiveTools provides a reliable and efficient solution.
+Whether you need to convert folders to ZIP archives, extract ZIP files back into folders, organize media files by date, clean up duplicate files, flatten folder structures, or set files to a specific date using advanced selection modes, ArchiveTools provides a reliable and efficient solution.

 ## 🚀 Installation
 ### Prerequisites